Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/issue_bug_template.md

 # Opening an Issue
 If you find any problem with the temporal annotation tool you are free to open a new issue.
-Please check before the [README file](README.md) and other issues to see if your issue is already solved.
+Please check before the [README file](README.md) and other issues to see if your it is already solved.

 ## Bug Issue Template